FAQ – Frequently asked Questions

-- Main researcher/ Project manager: In general, this is the person who does the main part of work inthis project.
-He or she is the one who is responsible for the administrative aspects of the scientific project.
-He or she is the „technical contact“ the HRZ communicates with.
+- Main researcher/ Project manager: In general, this is the person who does the main part of work in this project.
+The PM is responsible for the administrative aspects of the scientific project.
+He or she is also the “technical contact” the HRZ communicates with.

 - Additional researchers: All other researchers who can compute on this project account.
 This includes other PhD students as well as students, who are working for the project.